Since 1887

 Who may borrow materials?

-For how long may books or DVDs be borrowed?
+How long may books or DVDs be borrowed?

-Items may be borrowed for four weeks.
-If you are unable to return a book in person, please arrange for a friend to drop it off.
-Books borrowed in June may be held until the first event in September.
+Four weeks.
+If unable to return a book in person, please arrange for drop off.

 What is the procedure for borrowing books or DVDs?

-What is the procedure for returning materials?
-Place the item(s) in the basket on the table outside the library door.
-A member of the Library Committee will collect material from the basket and record its return in the “Sign Out” book.
-Please do not leave returning material on tables or shelves or anywhere else in the library.
+Place the items in the basket on the table outside the library door.
+A member of the Library Committee will collect materials from the basket and record that it has been returned in the “Sign Out” book.

 Cheryl Gorman, Chair